-The two charts below track the daily progress of participants in the Pilot Python Elimination Program.
+The two charts below track the ongoing progress of program participants.
 The charts are updated as participants turn in pythons to SFWMD staff for measurement.

 Meet the Participants

-Out of 1,000 applications, the District has selected 25 participants to work with land managers to implement the program for two months, through June 1.
+Out of 1,000 applications, the District has selected 25 participants to work with land managers to implement the program.
 Meet some of the hunters:

 Each participant was provided with procedural instruction and field identification guides.
-Access has been given to SFWMD lands infested with pythons in Miami-Dade County.
+Access has been given to SFWMD lands infested with pythons in Miami-Dade, Broward and Collier counties.
 Participants will be paid:

 - A minimum wage hourly rate up to 8 hours daily.
 Time spent searching for pythons on SFWMD lands must be verified by a GPS tracking app installed on each participant's iOS or Android mobile device.

 - An additional on-the-spot payment of $50 for each python measuring up to 4 feet plus an extra $25 for each foot measured above 4 feet.
 In the example below, an 8-foot python would pay out $150.

 - An additional $200 for each eliminated python found guarding "nests" with eggs.

 To be eligible, participants must:

 - Be at least 18 years of age